Spring Hill, East Cowes

 Spring Hill estate was purchased in 1794 by the wealthy William Goodrich, partner in a Bristol shipping business with his brother-in-law, Robert Shedden.
 The business traded in tobacco and sugar and at the time, East Cowes was the main customs post for importing tobacco and rice into Great Britain from America, making the Isle of Wight a useful base for him.
 William Goodrich and his wife, Catherine Cole, moved into Spring Hill in 1794.
 Their daughter Mary and her husband George Shedden, soon moved to the Isle of Wight as well, living in the nearby Slatwoods estate, in Old Road, East Cowes.

 Spring Hill House was rebuilt in 1863, by Goodrich's grandson, William George Shedden.
 The house now encompasses 15,380 square feet and has some 30 bedrooms.
-In 1947, Spring Hill was purchased by the Congregation of Holy Cross, who used it as a convent until 2016, when it was sold to Uavend (East Cowes) LTD, a development company.
+In 1947, Spring Hill was purchased by the Congregation of Holy Cross, who used it as a convent until 2016, when it was sold to a development company.